Dentures & Partials Skokie, IL

 Are you missing several teeth or all of your teeth?

-If so, you may want to visit The Stein Center for Advanced Dentistry to determine if dentures or a partial denture are right for you.
-As experienced dentists in Skokie, IL, Dr. Abraham Stein and Dr. Zachary Weiss offer an extensive range of solutions for patients with missing teeth, including dentures and partials.
+Visit The Stein Center for Advanced Dentistry to determine if dentures or partial dentures are right for you.
+Our experienced dentists in Skokie, IL, can give you dentures and partials to replace several missing teeth or all of your teeth.
+Dr. Abraham Stein and Dr. Zachary Weiss offer a range of services to our patients with missing teeth.

 Types of Dentures at The Stein Center for Advanced Dentistry

-For patients who have experienced significant tooth loss, everyday tasks like eating, speaking, and laughing can be uncomfortable and embarrassing.
+Everyday tasks like eating, speaking, and laughing can be uncomfortable and embarrassing if you have significant tooth loss.
 Restoring missing teeth is not the only key to improving the aesthetics of your smile but the function as well.

-Traditional dentures designed by our team can be a cost-effective and comfortable solution for tooth loss.
-We take high-quality impressions in the comfort of our office and use them as a basis to create your custom restoration.
-Depending on the location and number of missing teeth, we may recommend a denture or a partial denture to restore your smile.
+Traditional dentures from our team can be a cost-effective and comfortable solution for tooth loss.
+First, we take high-quality impressions of your mouth in the comfort of our office.
+Then, we use them as a basis to create your custom restoration.
+We may recommend a denture, a partial denture, or an implant-supported denture to restore your smile.

 Partial Denture